 - By using a patch instead of a pill, there's a lower risk of side effects such as blood clots and stroke since lower amounts of estrogen are used in patches.

 - Lowers your risk of fractures by keeping your bones healthy.
-Make sure you also get enough calcium and Vitamin D.

-- You need to replace the Alora (Estradiol Patch) twice a week, compared to other patches that are once a week.
+- You need to replace Alora (Estradiol Patch) twice a week, compared to other patches that are once a week.

-- Patch can fall off.
+- Patches can fall off.